Alternative Minimum Tax

 The AMT exemption and rates

 There is also a phaseout.
-For 2025, the exemption shrinks by 25 cents for every dollar your AMTI exceeds $626,350 (single) or $1,252,700 (MFJ).
-Starting in 2026, the OBBBA tightens this materially (Section 70107): the phaseout starts at $500,000 single / $1,000,000 MFJ, and the phaseout rate doubles to 50 cents per dollar over the threshold.
-For equity-rich tech employees, the phaseout matters more in 2026 than in 2025: a large exercise can push you past the new lower thresholds and erode the exemption at twice the previous rate.
+The OBBBA (Section 70107) tightened it starting tax year 2026: the exemption shrinks by 50 cents for every dollar your AMTI exceeds $500,000 (single) or $1,000,000 (MFJ).
+Pre-2026, the rate was 25 cents per dollar starting at $626,350 / $1,252,700.
+For equity-rich tech employees, this means a large exercise can push you past lower thresholds and erode the exemption at twice the previous rate.

 Your AMT crossover

 Your AMT crossover is the largest exercise you can do in a single year before AMT starts adding tax on top of your regular bill.
 Below the crossover, AMT is zero (or small enough that your regular tax already covers it).
-Above the crossover, every additional ISO you exercise costs you 26-28% of the bargain element in extra federal tax, plus state AMT in two states.
+Above the crossover, every additional ISO you exercise costs you 26-28% of the bargain element in extra federal tax, plus state AMT in four states.

 Why this is the number that matters: ISOs are valuable specifically because their bargain element does not trigger ordinary income at exercise.
 Exercising up to your crossover preserves that benefit.
 Exercising above it gives part of the benefit back as AMT.